-Plan to raise smoking age stalls in Illinois House
+Plan to increase smoking age stalls in Illinois House

 - ABC cancels 'Roseanne' following star's racist tweet

+A group of middle and high school students from across Illinois lobbied in favor of the measure last month.
+Sophia Bacci, a freshman at Deerfield High School, said it’s not enough for opponents to say that people can make their own decisions.

+“Cigarette use affects everybody whether you decide to participate or not,” she said.
+“I see a lot of influence from cigarettes all over school and this bill will help me and others live a happy, healthy life.”

-Five states and 14 Illinois cities and counties, including Chicago, have already adopted local ordinances setting the age at 21.
+Fourteen Illinois cities and counties, including Chicago, have already adopted local ordinances setting the age at 21.

+Lilly used a procedure to allow her to recall the bill, but cast doubt on whether that would happen before Thursday’s scheduled adjournment.